Configure the VLM#

 export MODEL_ROOT_DIR=<MODEL_ROOT_DIR_ON_HOST>

-Once model weights are downloaded using the Fuyu8b README, the directory structure should look like:
+After model weights are downloaded using the Fuyu8b README, verify that the directory structure looks like:

 ls /path/to/fuyu8b